 PROJECT BASED LEARNING

 If your students are developing fluency, one effective and research based resource you can and should use are reader’s theater scripts.
 Students work in teams to read and practice their parts and through repeated reading, students gain fluency.
-But, there’s more… Reader’s theater can also be used to work on comprehension too.
+But, there’s more.
+Reader’s theater can also be used to work on comprehension too.
 I love using partner plays just to increase the amount of reading, and all of my partner plays include before, during, and after reading activities.
-My friend, Erin from Mrs. Beers Language Arts Classroom also has developed reader’s theater scripts that include the same.
-You can check out her site [HERE].
-I’ve used both with my reading groups and in my stations for upper elementary.
-The kids love them.
+Click here for the upper elementary bundle.

 Certainly, there are many ways to work your ELA block, but the most important take away I’d like for you to get is that small group instruction matters.
 You will always win by meeting your students where they are and by stretching them without frustration.
 We all get kids with gaps.
 It’s important for us to be the detective and determine where the gaps are and fill them.
 When there are no gaps, then it’s up to us to extend and push to the next level.

 For more on this topic, there are other blog posts I’d like to recommend you check out.
 Here they are by title: